PUMNL/nl.pum.newcustomer/readme.md

 The following functionality is provided:
 - Autofilling of country coordinator and local rep based on the country in a webform
 - Creation of a drupal user account as soon as a relationship is created
+- Civi report template for Country Coordinators to see their new customers
+- Drupal view for local reps to see their new customers

 To enable the functionality you have to enable the *drupal* module and the *civicrm* extension